 Brazil has oceanic and continental islands

-The thermilogical differentiation between these two types, oceanic and continental islands, is related to the greater or lesser distance from the continent.
-If the island is close to the continental coast, it is a continental island and if it is far away, lost in the middle of the oceans, it […]
+Explore Brazil’s islands: Oceanic and continental diversity The thermilogical distinction between the two types of island, oceanic and continental, is related to the distance from the continent.
+If the island is close to the coast of the mainland, it is called continental, and if it is far away, lost in […]

-The Dendê Coast covers 5,815.62 km² and 115 km of coastline, spread between eight of the region’s nine municipalities: Valença, Cairu, Taperoá, Nilo Peçanha, Ituberá, Igrapiúna, Camamu and Maraú.
+The Costa do Dendê covers 5,815.62 km² and 115 km of coastline, spread over eight of the region’s nine municipalities: Valença, Cairu, Taperoá, Nilo Peçanha, Ituberá, Igrapiúna, Camamu and Maraú.
 The municipality of Presidente Tancredo Neves, the only one without a coastline, borders Valença.
-The region is located between the Baía […]
+The region lies between the Baía […]